Importantus/speiseplan-tray/README.md

 - 🚫 Exclude dishes containing specific allergens
 - ❗ Show allergens without filtering dishes
 - 🌮 Display dishes from Mensa and Cafeteria
-- 🌍 Available for Linux and Windows
+- 🌍 Available for Linux, Windows and MacOS

 ## Local Setup
 The following steps will get you up and running with a local development environment.
 We assume you have Node.js and npm installed: